HBMLP 2023

 -

-For currently enrolled college students, a waiver is available for the application ($10) and administrative ($250) fees, totaling $260 waived.
+For currently enrolled college students, a waiver is available for the administrative ($250) fee.
 Students interested in receiving this waiver will first need to submit a current academic transcript along with their application materials.
 More information regarding how to submit these materials is available on the application form.

 -

-For ordained Buddhist monastics, an additional waiver is available for the supplies fee.
-In such a case, the applicant will be responsible for bringing their own robes and will not receive the Woodenfish uniform.
-A set of bowls will be supplied as an offering.
+For ordained Buddhist monastics, an additional waiver is available for the supplies fee ($250) and administrative ($250) fee.
+In such a case, the applicant will be responsible for bringing their robes and will not receive the Woodenfish uniform.

 College Credit (Optional)